Converting Easytrieve Data Definitions to Jazz

 then SEX is not just a CHAR(1) field that can hold any single-character value, it is now a field that can only be “M” or “F” and will print as “Male” or “Female”.

 Jazz definitions may define Sequential files (type F, FB, V, VB, and U), ESDS, VSAM (= KSDS), and SQL (assumed to be DB2), as well as XIO (External I/O, where data is processed through subprograms).
 Jazz definitions may also define working data (like PERSNL-WS above), parameters, and various other types like screens and messages that are not relevant for batch programs.
-Jazz does not currently support DL1, IDMS, ADABAS, or other pre-relational database formats.
+Jazz has basic support for DL1, but does not support IDMS, ADABAS, or other pre-relational database formats.

 The following sections deal with various situations that you may encounter with DATA/Import from Easytrieve.
 Skip these sections unless they are relevant to you now.